 This disjointed approach to asset management resulted in a repair backlog throughout the city.
 At the same time, pulling together information for necessary reports and one-off requests was a challenge.
-City Councillors preparing for upcoming meetings would enquire about all kinds of statistics, from meter usage to frequency of certain types of road repair issues.
+City Councillors preparing for upcoming meetings would inquire about all kinds of statistics, from energy usage to frequency of certain types of road repair issues.
 The diversity of systems storing asset data often made it difficult to retrieve this information in a timely manner.

 Maintaining multiple systems was also expensive.
 Faced with the requirement to cut £41 million from the 2019-20 budget, the council looked to technology to lower infrastructure management costs and provide better service to the community.
-One area in which the Place Management team harnessed leading-edge technology was to address the nearly 29,000 resident complaints they received each year related to aging street lighting.
+One area that stood out was having a leading-edge technology solution to address the nearly 29,000 resident complaints they received each year related to aging street lighting.
 The city decided to invest £16 million in upgrading to LED smart lighting.

-Barwell and his team knew that consolidating more asset management data into Confirm could cut costs.
+Barwell and his team knew that consolidating asset data could cut costs.
 They also saw an opportunity to reduce the city's repair backlog and lower the number of complaint calls they were receiving.
-Staff needed to be able to centrally manage the new smart lighting system, and adding this functionality to Confirm made sense, as well.
+Staff needed to be able to centrally manage the new smart lighting system, and adding this functionality to the existing Brightly solution made sense, as well.